neo4reo/DefenseAgainstTheDarkArts/class_outlines.md

 * A packet: contains implementations of all the protocol layers; encapsulation model
 * A PCAP: a file of packet captures from a network

-# Monday, September 11th: Basic Packet Analysis
+# Tuesday, September 11th: Basic Packet Analysis
-* Last class: OSI model, a packet, PCAP
+* Last class: TCP Three-Way Handshake, OSI model, IP Header, TCP Header, RFCs, a packet, PCAP
 * simple.pcap
 * Things that you can do with PCAP files
   - Visualizing the traffic; see which computer is communicating with who